spoo-bar/cosmy-wasmy/docs/cosmwasm_interactions.md

 You can also upload a wasm file to selected chain with selected account.

-Right clicking on a wasm file shows this command in the context menu or command can be invoked using Command Palette/Key Binding and file dialog opens to select a wasm file.
+Right clicking on a wasm file shows this command in the context menu or right clicking on the tab of the currently open wasm file shows this command in the context menu or command can be invoked using Command Palette/Key Binding and file dialog opens to select a wasm file.

 ![feature Upload Contract](/./images/upload.gif)